When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

 They get along well with dogs, cats, and kids.

 The Vizsla’s trainability makes him a good candidate to be with children and other animals.
-He can be taught to stay and hold this position so that the dog stays calm in if other animals and children are acting a little crazy.
+He can be taught to stay and hold this good position so that the dog stays calm in if other animals and children are acting a little crazy.

 They have some potential health issues.

 As with most purebreds, there are certain health issues related to this particular breed that you want to check on before purchasing a Vizsla.
 Common ailments that can plague this breed include epilepsy, hip dysplasia, certain cancers, blood clotting problems, and eye issues.
 You should get an independent certification of health before purchasing your dog.
 You will find that you also need to avoid too much stress on a puppy’s joint and bones while they are still growing.
 This dog loves to run but should work on restraining him until his body is old enough to handle the stress.

 If you’re looking through the AKC website, you’ll find that there are Vizsla puppies for sale across the United States.
 The cost of puppies varies based on gender and age.
 It ranges anywhere from $1,200 to $1,800.
 Each puppy comes with AKC papers as proof of being purebred.

 The Vizsla may not be as well-known as other breeds of its size, but anyone looking for a high-energy companion to accompany them on long walks or runs, or to enter into sporting events should give serious thought to owning this breed.